36 Hours in Indianapolis

 Shop @ 11 a.m.

 Find the perfect souvenir to cap off your stay in Indy at Broad Ripple Village's eclectic boutiques and galleries eight miles north of downtown.
-Find Indiana-themed t-shirts at The Shop, gently used books along with board games and craft beer at Books and Brews, and women's fashions at Marigold Clothing.
+Find Indiana-themed t-shirts at The Shop or gently used books along with board games and craft beer at Books and Brews.
 You might have to snag some munchies for the road after catching a whiff of salty caramel wafting out from Just Pop In! gourmet-flavored popcorn.
 Wander down the Monon Trail to South Broad Ripple ("SoBro," if you don't want to sound like a tourist) to check out other local businesses like the Gallery Pastry Shop.